chronoxor/FastBinaryEncoding/documents/FBE.md

 ## bytes

-Represents the byte array that can be changed in user code.
+Represents a byte array that can be changed in user code.
 Works like a [BLOB](https://en.wikipedia.org/wiki/Binary_large_object) that can be changed in random index.

-*Implementation bytes type depends on equivalent type in each programming language (e.g. std::vector<uint8_t> in C++, byte[] in C# and Java).*
+*Implementation of the bytes type depends on equivalent type in each programming language (e.g. std::vector<uint8_t> in C++, byte[] in C# and Java).*

 ![bytes](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/bytes.png)